microsoft/playwright/docs/src/best-practices-js.md

 ### Lint your tests

-Linting your tests will help you catch errors and keep your code consistent.
-We especially recommend the [`@typescript-eslint/no-floating-promises`](https://typescript-eslint.io/rules/no-floating-promises/) [ESLint](https://eslint.org) rule, which will catch unhandled promise rejections.
-Having a missing `await` can cause your test to fail with a `has been closed` error.
+Linting the tests helps catching errors early.
+Use [`@typescript-eslint/no-floating-promises`](https://typescript-eslint.io/rules/no-floating-promises/) [ESLint](https://eslint.org) rule to make sure there are no missing awaits before the asynchronous calls to the Playwright API.

 #### Use parallelism and sharding